hemanthvrm/Display_feed_webapplication/README.md

 ﻿# Display_feed_django

 Web application to display song details which users are listening.
+(Similar to twitter)